yavyx/PaIntDB/PaIntDB _issues.md

 - Reset view button not working (Removed for now)
 - Chained callbacks for vis layout depending on network type
 - Padj decimal issues
+- Change node selection to node ids, not node labels

 ### DONE!
 - Make DB path a constant.